 How should I enter onsite solar or wind generation?

 For customers with a solar photovoltaic (PV) system or wind turbine, Xcel Energy currently is not able to transfer the electricity generation data to Portfolio Manager for you.
 Please refer to your Xcel Energy billing statements to access this information.
 Note that Xcel Energy will transfer the gross electricity provided to the site from the grid under the Electric Grid Meter in Portfolio Manager.
 You will need to create an additional Electric Solar Meter or Electric Wind Meter for the onsite generation system and enter the production data for that system with that meter.
 Find more information.

 Denver Department of Public Health and Environment (DDPHE) will review the data submitted for data quality problems, including the following:

 DDPHE will communicate with owners to identify and assist in resolving any errors such as those listed above.

-DEH may assess a maximum civil penalty as is permitted under D.R.MC. § 4-9.
+DDPHE may assess a maximum civil penalty as is permitted under D.R.MC. § 4-9.
 While DDPHE has discretion to issue penalties, the goal is to assist owners of covered buildings with successfully benchmarking their energy performance.
-DDPHE intends to take the following approach to assist owners in complying with the requirements of the Energy Efficiency Program:
+DDPHE intends to take the following approach to ensuring good data quality :

 History of ordinance development: